 Sian sits on a range of industry advisory groups, is a Financial Inclusion Commissioner, a member of the Payment Systems Regulator’s Panel, chairs the Payments Strategy Forum End User Needs Working Group and is a trustee for the Money Advice Trust.
 Prior to joining Toynbee Hall, Sian had a 15 year career with the Foreign and Commonwealth Office.

 When & Where

-Tinder Foundation is a charity which supports digitally and socially excluded people to improve their lives through digital.
-They manage the UK online centres network, and run the Community How To and Learn My Way websites.
+Good Things Foundation is a charity which supports digitally and socially excluded people to improve their lives through digital.
+They manage the Online Centres Network and run the Community How To and Learn My Way websites.
 Since 2010, they've helped 1.8 million people to gain basic digital skills.